 Mankind, or at least the DevOps portion of it, is progressing to a new generation of cloud-native applications.
 Many of these new applications have strict requirements for response time, such as the abovementioned cloud gaming, as well as many others, including autonomous vehicles, telemedicine, robotics, and AR/VR.
 Potential user benefit is tremendous, but is highly dependent on the ability to transfer and process large amounts of data in real-time.
 These applications can therefore not be effectively supported by a cloud located many miles away.

-To address this challenge, Ridge has created a massively distributed cloud model which delivers the full benefit of latency sensitive cloud-native applications.
-Ridge Cloud has the flexibility of the public cloud but brings computing resources to the network edge, closer to end-users.
+To address this challenge, Ridge has created a massively distributed cloud model which delivers the full benefit of location sensitive cloud-native applications.
+Ridge Cloud has the flexibility of the public cloud but brings computing resources closer to end-users.
 With its managed Kubernetes service, enterprises easily deploy and scale workloads, and end-users enjoy an excellent user experience in any location.

-Ridge’s underlying infrastructure is created by federating thousands of data centers and local cloud providers all over the world at the resolution of a geographic region or even of a metropolitan area.
+Ridge’s underlying infrastructure is created by federating thousands of local cloud providers all over the world at the resolution of a geographic region or even of a metropolitan area.
 There is no need for any additional infrastructure.
-A single API enables application developers to access each data center on the Ridge global network and to provide users with the benefit of a localized cloud experience in addition to data sovereignty.
+A single API enables application developers to access each data center on the Ridge global network and to provide users with the benefit of a localized cloud experience.
 Ridge partners with best-in-class data centers after thoroughly vetting their equipment, security, SLAs, historical uptime, and connectivity.

 We covered seven of the big ones above.
 But in many cases, you need the right cloud model to realize the cloud’s fullest potential.